lardemua/atom_documentation/docs/index.md

   <figcaption align=center>ATOM calibration pipeline.</figcaption>
 </figure>

-The <span style="color:gray">greyed out boxes </span> are steps considered to be out of the scope of ATOM, i.e., these are tasks one should do in order to properly configure a robotic system in ROS, even if ATOM is not going to be used.
+The <span style="color:gray">greyed out boxes </span> are steps considered to be out of the scope of ATOM, i.e., these are tasks one should do in order to properly configure and run a robotic system in ROS, even if ATOM is not going to be used.
 Dashed line boxes represent steps which are optional, i.e., they may improve the calibration but are not essential to the procedure.

 Below we describe each of these stages, giving examples for the [MMTBot](examples.md#mmtbot).